kimpublic/startup/README.md

 - [x] **Components** - Completed.
 - [x] **Router** - Completed.

++ Updated favicon!
++ Modified responsive resizing feature as the laptop-size monitors did not show the header and footer.
++ Modified the size of the logo as it was too big.

 ## 🚀 React part 2: Reactivity

 For this deliverable, I did the following.
 I checked the box `[x]` and added a description for things I completed.